kvohra93/pm-context/README.md

 * PMI or Project Management Institute is a professional and non profile Group which designed efficient standards in managing projects with most efficiency
 * Interaction, and getting help from team when stuck somewhere is better than bearing the weight of the world on your shoulders
 * Accurate prediction of the ETA for an alotted task makes a really valueable emoloyee for an organization

+# Class #3 - 5/13/2021

+PMBOK allow us to choose the right approach for our project planning phase.